Consecutive Detecting Arrays for Interaction Faults: Optimality Criterion and Combinatorial Description

 We call a $(d,t)$-CDA$(N;k,v)$ with $N=(d+1)v^t$ {\em optimum}.
 It is interesting that optimum CDAs have useful applications in software testing, because they contain minimum rows.
 In addition, optimum CDAs can be characterized in terms of a special class of COAs.
 To explore the combinatorial features of optimum CDAs, we need to introduce the notion of simple COAs.
 A COA$_{\lambda}(t, k, v)$ is {\em simple} if any $N\times (2t-i)$ subarray consisting of two consecutive $t$ columns with $i$ columns in common contains each $(2t-i)$-tuple at most once, where $0\leq i\leq t-1$.
 From this definition, it is obvious that a simple COA$_{\lambda}(t, k, v)$ can only exist if $\lambda \le v$.
 In fact, a simple COA$_{\lambda}(t, k, v)$ with $\lambda=1$ is a COA$(t,k,v)$.

 \begin{example} The transpose of the following array is a simple COA$_3(2, 6, 3)$ over $\Z_3.$

 \end{example}

-It is easy to check that any two consecutive columns contain each $2$-tuple exactly twice, and each 4-tuple over $\Z_3$ from the two disjoint consecutive two-columns occurs at most once.
+It is easy to check that any two consecutive columns contain each pair exactly three times, and each 4-tuple over $\Z_3$ from the two disjoint consecutive two-columns occurs at most once.
 For any two consecutive two-columns with one column in common, each 3-tuple occurs at most once.

 The following theorem explores the equivalence between optimum CDAs and simple COAs.

 \begin{theorem} Suppose that $t$ and $k$ are two positive integers and $t< k$.
 Then, a simple COA$_{d+1}(t, k, v)$ is equivalent to an optimum $(d,t)$-CDA$((d+1)v^t;k,v)$. \end{theorem}